abrennec/ofxadvanced/01_day/readme.md

 Reconsider the ofApp example.
 How could you turn the application into a synthesizer prototype?
 Add one or two dedicated oscillator objects to the synth.
 Conceive a first system diagram.
 Review the diagram in class and start refactoring the code accordingly.

 - Check out the fourth assignment sheet in the assignments folder for further instructions.
 - You are encouraged to discuss the questions and answers in the group.

-## Controlling An Oscillator with Another

-One aspect of sound synthesis is the generation of complex sounds by combining different waves with each other as we have seen above.
-Another interesting aspect of sound synthesis is the generation of complex sounds by emplyoing one oscillator as control element.
-That is, one oscillator is used such that it controls certain parameters of another oscillator.
-For example, the LFO is often used to control another sound wave as we have already seen in the initial ofApp example.
-Here, we will explore three further techniques:

-### Sound Synthesis Sync

-With sound synthesis sync a **master oscillator** controls another **slave oscillator** as illustrated in the following Image.
-Whenever the Master oscillator has executed one cycle it forces the Slave to restart:

-Image

-### Amplitude Modulation (AM)

-Amplitude modulation is a central and classical technique of sound synthesis.
-Here, a **modulator wave** is used to change the amplitude value of another **carrier wave** as illustrated in the following Image:

-Image

-The oscillator employed to create the carrier wave usually creates sound at a fixed frequency rate that is much higher than the frequency of the modulator wave.
-Musically, AM synthesis simulates the **tremolo** effect, i.e., the emulation of a vibration by quickly changing the loudness of a sound.

-### Frequency Modulation (FM)

-Frequency modulation is another classical technique of sound synthesis.
-Here, instead of modulating or changing the amplitude of the carrier wave, the **modulator wave** is used to change the frequency of the **carrier wave**, as illustrated in the following Image:

-Image

-As with Amplitude Modulation, the carrier wave is usually defined at a fixed frequency.
-Musically, FM synthesis simulates the **vibrato** effect, i.e., the emulation of a vibration by quickly changing the pitch of a sound.

-## Practice

-### Extend the Software Synthesizer Prototype (A5)

-Extend the software synthesizer by one (or more) of the above techniques.

-- Check out the fifth assignment sheet in the assignments folder for further instructions.
-- You are encouraged to discuss the questions and answers in the group.